 Here are my notes the repair operation.

-Conversion to modern NiMH C cells allows the counter to run for longer periods of time.
+Conversion to modern NiMH C cells allows the counter to run for longer periods of time compared to the old zinc-carbon D cells.
 The rechargeable batteries work well with a small solar panel for recharging.
 A set of 5 AA-size NiMH cells would also work for this application.
 NiCd cells can also be used, but NiMH cells have higher power density and are generally better batteries.

 The LM2950T-5.0 low-dropout voltage regulator stabilizes the supply voltage to the counter, providing a consistant voltage as the battery discharges.
 This should improve the counter's calibration stability.
 The five NiMH cells provide an output voltage in the 6-7V range.
 The LM2950T-5.0 regulator circuit produces 5V, the 1N4001 diode raises the ground reference of the LM2950T-5.0 up by 0.7V, making the regulator's output 5.7V.
 The 10K resistor is used to add 0.5ma of current flow through the 1N4001 diode for the purpose of stabilizing the diode's voltage drop.

 The string of diodes across the 0-3V terminals is used to stabilize the lower half of the supply at around 2.7V.
-This half of the circuit only requires a small trickle of current, the upper half of the circuit uses about 35 ma.
-The diodes absorb the extra current and make single supply operation possible.
+This half of the circuit only requires a small trickle of current, the upper half of the circuit uses about 33 ma.
+The diodes and the LED absorb the extra current and make single supply operation possible.
 The two 100uF 16V electrolytic capacitors are used to isolate any AC instabilities between the two halves of the power supply.

 A small solar panel was built for charging the NiMH battery.
 It consists of 20 individual solar cells on a circuit board with a plexiglass shield.
 This is a non-standard assembly, a suitable substitute can be made with single or multiple small solar panels that are sold in the electronics hobby market.
 The solar panel should put out between 8 and 10 volts DC in full sun, it should be capable of feeding 50 to 100 ma of current through the NiMH battery.
 The series 1N5818 schottky diode prevents the battery from discharging through the solar panel at night.

-The original CDV700 and CDV700-6B circuits produce RF ringing on the high voltage oscillator's transformer drive circuit.
-This can be greatly reduced by adding a 1.5nF (CDV700) or 2.7nF (CDV700-6B) capacitor across the oscillator driver transistor's base and collector leads (V4).
+The original CDV-700 and CDV-700 6B circuits have a tendency to have a radio frequency ringing on the high voltage oscillator's transformer drive circuit.
+The ringing can cause interference with nearby radios.
+The ringing can be greatly reduced by adding a 1.5nF (CDV-700) or 2.2nF (CDV-700 6B) capacitor across the oscillator driver transistor's base and collector leads (V4).
 This capacitor sets the oscillator into a critically damped switching mode to produce a cleaner square wave signal.